 Injection Sclerotherapy Overview

 Veins are tubular structures that serve as conduits to transport blood.
 Veins range in size from tiny to small to large.
 Injection sclerotherapy refers to the injection of a chemical solution (sclerosant drug) into a problematic vein using a tiny needle to seal it shut and gradually dissolve it over time.
 An injection sclerotherapy treatment session is performed in-office and takes about 30 minutes to perform.
-Multiple sessions are often needed at 1-to-3 month intervals to achieve maximal and noticeable results, depending on their severity and responsiveness to treatment by injection sclerotherapy.
+Multiple sessions are often needed at 2-to-6 month intervals to achieve maximal and noticeable results, depending on their severity and responsiveness to sclerotherapy treatment.

-At Hogue Vein Institute, our vein specialists use the FDA-approved sclerosing agent Asclera®, also known as Polidocanol.
+At Hogue Vein Institute, our vein specialists use the FDA-cleared liquid sclerosant, Asclera®, also known as Polidocanol.
 Polidocanol allows for a comfortable injection experience since it has local anesthetic properties.
 Injection sclerotherapy has been used for over 150 years to treat veins ranging in size from tiny to small to large diameter, including spider veins, reticular veins, and varicose veins.

 Injection Sclerotherapy Methods